 Kurian made clear to conference attendees that Google will make databases and data management integral to its cloud efforts.
 He pointed to an upcoming beta release of Cloud Data Fusion integration services, database migration services, AutoML services, and deeper upcoming support for PostgreSQL and SQL Server relational databases as cloud services.

 Google intends to broaden its offerings for enterprise cloud data management with these various agreements with third-party software providers -- many of which are glad to align with what is considered a top-notch AI operation.

 Digging for data

-Like others, Google is exploiting cloud's enhanced scalability and providing computation across availability zones around the world.
+Like others, Google is exploiting cloud's enhanced scalability and providing computation across availability around the world.

 That was a factor last year that led information management giant Iron Mountain to partner with Google to develop services to analyze physical and digital data repositories.
 Inside those repositories resides what some call dark data -- dormant data yet to be exploited.

 "Cloud is important.
 Today, as needs require, you have to have computation that scales up and scales down," said Fidelma Russo, CTO at Iron Mountain, based in Boston.
 Google's capabilities in AI and machine learning are a plus when it comes to navigating dark data, she said in a phone interview from the conference floor.

 "Google has a large investment in machine learning and AI models," Russo said.
 "The tools allow us to provide value to combining the physical world and digital world."

 At Google Cloud Next, Iron Mountain demonstrated the results of the partnership.
 The company's InSight platform employs the Google Cloud Platform (GCP) for portions of AI processing to search many kinds of semi-structured data.
 At the Google event, Iron Mountain demonstrated InSight's ability to delve into archives of video highlighting famous baseball players and plays from the archives of a locally based customer -- the San Francisco Giants.